Review: CAT S31 is an entry-level smartphone with military-grade toughness

 CAT S31 review: Design

-As I have just said, the S31 is more compact than the S41 and less imposing as a result.
-It doesn't shout quite so loudly about its ability, but still possesses an aesthetic which means business.
+As I just said, the S31 is more compact than the S41 and, as a result, less imposing.
+It doesn't shout quite so loudly about its ability, but still possesses an aesthetic that means business.
 Looking like it is already wearing a protective case, the S31 has a rubberized body designed to brush off even the most serious of knocks and drops.

 CAT claims the S31 is IP68 certified - just like the S41 - and can survive being in 1.2 meters of water for 35 minutes.
-This means more water resistance than most smartphones, but it lags a little behind the S41, which can survive for 60 minutes in two meters of water.
-Both phones cover their headphone jack, micro USB port and SIM and microSD card slots with rubber seals.
+This means more water resistance than most smartphones, but it lags slightly behind the S41, which can survive for 60 minutes at a depth of 2 meters.
+Both phones cover their headphone jack, micro USB port, SIM, and microSD card slots with rubber seals.

-Just like the S41, the S31 meets the Mil-Spec 810G military standard, meaning it can survive a fall onto concrete from 1.8 meters.
+Just like the S41, the S31 meets the Mil-Spec 810G military standard, meaning it can withstand a 1.8-meter drop onto concrete.

-Physical keys replace Android's on-screen home, back and multitasking buttons.
+Physical keys replace Android's on-screen home, back, and multitasking buttons.
 They feel good enough, but lack the more tactile click of those on the S41.
-The S31's sometimes feel a bit mushy and less precise, but are still more affirmative than a touch screen - and of course they work with dirty, wet or gloved fingers.
+The S31 sometimes feel a bit mushy and less precise, but are still more affirmative than a touch screen - and of course they work with dirty, wet, or gloved fingers.

 Speaking of buttons, the S31 has an extra one on its left side which be configured to do whatever you want.
-For example, you can assign a short press to answer incoming calls and a long press to operate the phone's flashlight, or open any app you have installed.
+For example, you can assign a short press to answer incoming calls and a long press to turn on the phone's flashlight or open any installed app.

 CAT S31 review: Display

-Although such a resolution would surely spark riots among smartphone fans if it was found on a new Galaxy Galaxy or iPhone, here it matters far less.
-Having said that, the display's blacks aren't as good as I'd like them to be, and the screen picks up a lot of fingerprints.
+Although such a resolution would surely spark riots among smartphone fans if it were found on a new Galaxy or iPhone, here it matters far less.
+That said, the display's blacks aren't as good as I'd like, and the screen picks up a lot of fingerprints.

 The S31 is about being tough and functional first, with aesthetics of less importance.
-What matters more is that the display is larger enough, bright enough, and with acceptable contrast and viewing angles.
+What matters more is that the display is large enough and bright enough, with acceptable contrast and viewing angles.
 It is covered by Corning Gorilla Glass 3, compared to the S41's Gorilla Glass 5, but also comes with a factory-fitted screen protector.

 Adding further protection is how the S31's body creates a raised lip around the display, preventing it from coming into contact with flat surfaces when dropped screen-first.